Map Your Trails with MTB Project

 3. Share Your Adventures

 Add your Recommended Route, upload inspirational photos, or place points of interest on the map.

 Approval process: All contributions are reviewed in-house to ensure a high level of quality.
 Our pro mapping team may reach out with questions during the quick approval process.

-Adding a Trail or Ride:
+Adding a Trail or Recommended Route:

 - Download the GPS track from your device or a smartphone app.
 Here are instructions for downloading your GPS tracks using Strava, MapMyFitness, Garmin Connect, MotionX, and MyTracks.

 - We accept files in gpx, kml, and kmz formats.

 - Pick your best biking photos and share them.
 Think of it as a highlight reel.